naemazam/Visualizing-COVID-19/README.md

 # Visualizing-COVID-19
 Within months, COVID-19 went from an epidemic to a pandemic.
 From the first identified case in December 2019, how did the virus spread so fast and widely?
-In this free R project, we will visualize data from the early months of the coronavirus outbreak to see how this virus grew to be a global pandemic.
+In this free R project, we will visualize data from the early months of the coronavirus outbreak to see how this virus grew to be a global pandemic.you can view [Dataset](https://github.com/naemazam/Visualizing-COVID-19) from my github.

 ## Authors
 I am Very Proud to Be a Part of this Project, Thanks Datacamp